WebAssembly/design/AstSemantics.md

 developer tools are active, attaching a debugger before the termination would be sensible.

+Callstack space is limited by unspecified and dynamically varying constraints.
+If program callstack usage exceeds the available callstack space at any time, a trap occurs.

 ## Addressing local variables

 All local variables occupy a single index space local to the function.